WolvenKit/wolvenkit-www/.github/docs/general-changes.md

 - `team.yaml` - List of all the developers involved with WolvenKit and the community

 ### index.yaml
 This file will simply define the site title and list out the projects that are displayed on the landing page, it does not contain the images.
-For ever project that is added here the website will search the `indexImages/` folder for the project images.
+For every project that is added here the website will search the `indexImages/` folder for the project images.

 In `indexImages/` there must be two images labeled `toolName_Background.jpg` and `toolName_Feature.jpg`. `toolName` MUST be labeled the same as what is listed in the below array.